Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 ### Minor

+* Move all posted text to a separate file to make it easier to modify
+* Make sure client reconnects to twitch when it is disconnected
 * Implement some logic, that makes sure, that the same questions are not asked too soon again (e.g. only allow question to be asked again after at least 50% of the other questions have been asked)
 * Post one valid answer when question expires / a new question is asked